jakesimonds/journal-script/README.md

-## How to run/parse code
+## What Files Are Important?

-Two main files for understanding this project are: makeNewEntry.py : python file that spins up a fresh .txt document for you write.sh : bash script that takes care of directories and such
+Two main files for understanding this project are:
+**makeNewEntry.py** : python file that spins up a fresh .txt document for you

-Everything else is

-**Note:** this is an educational project, and part of that was trying to make the whole thing somewhat reproducible.
-No promises, though.
+**write.sh** : bash script that takes care of directories and such

+That's the skeleton.

+## How to Run:

+Download the requirements.txt if you want the library querying to work, otherwise comment out that part of makeNewEntry.py.
+If you want weather to work you have to get an API key (free), & make a .env off the template with your zip code & key, but it works fine without that too you just don't get to see your temperature.

-When you feel like journalling, cd into 'journal-script', run:
+Cd into 'journal-script', run:

 ```./write.sh```